Inopia – VIP tapas (Closed)

 Return to top page

-4 thoughts on “Inopia – VIP tapas”
+4 thoughts on “Inopia – VIP tapas (Closed)”

 1. Aah, we went here couple of years ago and loved it!
 I remember that they had no English menus and we had left our dictionary at the hotel… it sure was fun!